winkerVSbecks/varun.ca-jekyll/_posts/2017-11-23-polar-coords.md

 {% include diagrams/polar-patterns.html %}

 Below is the JavaScript implementation of this idea.
 The `points` function also accepts an optional `offset` argument to shift the points along the perimeter of the circle.
 For example, the outermost circle of points in **Figure 4** can be generated using `points(12, 200)`.
 The next one inwards using `points(12, 175, 15)`.
 The one after that using `points(12, 150, 30)` and so on.
-My [splash](https://codepen.io/winkerVSbecks/pen/oLmqQo) CodePen is an animated example of this.
+My [splash](https://codepen.io/winkerVSbecks/pen/oLmqQo) CodePen is was built using this.

 ```js
 function points(count, radius, offset = 0) {